are you interested in Experiencing what a career in animal care is really like?!

 Important Information

-• Please come dressed appropriately as KITs will spend most of their day outdoors.
+• Please come dressed appropriately (jeans, khakis, or jean or khaki shorts, t-shirt, boots or sneakers that can get dirty) as KITs will spend most of their day outdoors working with animal ambassadors.

 • Reservations are not confirmed until payment is made in full.